Johnny Galecki Criticized By ‘Roseanne’ Fans As He Teases His Return To ‘The Conners’

 Johnny Galecki appears to be headed back to The Conners, but not everyone is supporting his return to the ABC sitcom.
 The former Big Bang Theory star recently took to Instagram to tease his return to ABC’s Roseanne spinoff, as previously shared by The Inquisitr, but his possible casting news was hit with a mixed reaction from social media followers.

-Galecki posted a photo of himself on the show with costars Sara Gilbert and Laurie Metcalf and noted that he “may” bring his character David Healy back for “one or two more stories” on The Conners this year.
+Galecki posted a photo of himself on the show with co-stars Sara Gilbert and Laurie Metcalf and noted that he “may” bring his character David Healy back for “one or two more stories” on The Conners this year.
 But it was the next part of his post that had some Roseanne fans up in arms.

 The actor, who debuted his David character in 1992 on the original Roseanne series, added that he is still in “awe” over his first TV family, whom he says “adopted” him when he was a young actor.